 Other Provisions

+The Board, Superintendent or Principal may award special recognition to students.

 Consistent with the District’s graduation practices for all students, an alternative high school diploma shall be awarded to students with disabilities in compliance with applicable legal requirements.
 In addition, former students may submit to the Superintendent a request that the District provide them with an alternative high school diploma to replace the certificate of attainment they received at time of graduation from the District.3

 In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.